 ESO Studentship Programme

-The ESO studentship programme is shared between the ESO headquarters in Garching (Germany) and the ESO offices in Santiago (Chile).
-These positions are open to students enrolled in a university Ph.D. programme, preferentially but not necessarily in an ESO member state.
-Additionally, ESO will provide up to two studentship positions per year at ESO Santiago for students enrolled in Chilean universities.
+In Germany and Chile, positions are open to students enrolled in a university Ph.D. programme, preferentially but not necessarily in an ESO member state.
+Additionally, ESO provides up to two studentship positions per year at ESO Santiago for students enrolled in Chilean universities.